ardzix/django-enterprise-core/README.md

 from django.contrib import admin from django.conf.urls import url, include

-from panel.apps.account import urls as account from panel.apps.superuser import urls as superuser
+from enterprise.apps.account import urls as account from enterprise.apps.superuser import urls as superuser

 urlpatterns = [
     # ...